The Golden Age of 17th-Century Dutch Painting

 Dutch painters aimed to invoke emotion by letting the viewer to be a bystander at a scene of profound intimacy.
 Portrait painting in particular – mostly commissioned by wealthy tradesmen, politicians, etc. – thrived during this time.
 While portraits at the beginning of the 17th century were quite formally composed, the composition changed and became livelier during the second half of the century.
 In addition to portraiture, landscape painting was a major genre.
 While 16th century paintings were painted mostly in the artist’s studio, by the 17th century artists now started to capture landscapes more realistically with drawings made on site.

-On completion of the course, participants will be: familiar with the key themes and major artists of the Italian Renaissance able to identify and differentiate major artists of this period demonstrate the ability to critically analyse artworks in the social and political context in which they were produced
+On completion of the course, students will be familiar with the key themes and major artists of the Dutch Golden Age.
+Students will be able to identify and differentiate major artists of this period.
+Students will demonstrate the ability to critically analyse these paintings in the social and political context in which they were produced.

 Who should attend?

-This course is designed for anyone interested in art history and those particularly interested in the Italian Renaissance.
+This course is designed for anyone interested in art history and those particularly interested in Dutch painting of this era.
 No prior knowledge is necessary.

 - The University of Auckland, City Campus

 Professional Teaching Fellowship

 Linda Yang completed a Professional Teaching Fellowship in Art History at the University of Auckland, where she previously attained her Masters in Art History.
 Linda has also completed an internship at the Peggy Guggenheim Collection in Venice, and was an Educator at the Auckland Art Gallery.